oracle/weblogic-kubernetes-operator/integration-tests/README.md

-# Integration Tests for Operator
+# Integration Tests for Oracle WebLogic Server Kubernetes Operator

-This documentation describes the functional use cases that are covered in integration testing for Weblogic Operator.
-The tests are written in java(Junit tests) and driven by maven profile.
-All the use cases covered in run.sh will be covered in java integration tests.
-Currently, QUICKTEST use cases and some of non-quick test(till domain4) use cases are covered in java tests.
+This documentation describes the functional use cases that are covered in integration testing for he Oracle WebLogic Server Kubernetes Operator.
+The tests are written in Java (JUnit tests) and driven by Maven profile.
+All the use cases covered in run.sh will be covered in Java integration tests.
+Currently, QUICKTEST use cases and some of Full test(till domain4) use cases are covered in Java tests.

 # Environments

-The tests currently runs in three modes, "Wercker", "Jenkins", and "standalone" Oracle Linux, where the mode is controlled by the WERCKER and JENKINS environment variables described below.
+The tests currently run in three modes: "Wercker", "Jenkins", and "standalone" Oracle Linux, where the mode is controlled by the WERCKER and JENKINS environment variables described below.
 The default is "standalone".

 * "Standalone" Oracle Linux, i.e, run the tests manually with mvn command.
 * Wercker - https://app.wercker.com/Oracle/weblogic-kubernetes-operator/runs - integration-test-java is the pipeline name